Contact Us

 If you would like free help and advice about care, training and/or training then please email and I'd be happy to try and help

-Is an Member of the British Institute of Professional Dog Trainers.
+I'm a Member of the British Institute of Professional Dog Trainers.
 Accredited Kennel Club Instructor in Dog Training and Behaviour CD Adv. and the National Association of Dog Obedience Instructors. has been involved in dog training and training clubs for the last 53 years.
 Over those years he has attended over 80 Courses on training, instructing and behaviour.
 Many of these were with former Met/Police Dog Trainer/Instructor Roy Hunter first as a Course member and later helping to run and plan Courses.

 My Love of the German Shepherd Dog...............